Best Canon wide-angle lenses

 |

 Sigma has done a great job by offering an aperture never before available in a wide-angle lens.
-If you are looking for a very nice wide-angle lens with a large aperture, take a look at this lens.
+If you are looking for a very good wide-angle lens with a large aperture, take a look at this lens.
 The price is still decent compared to the results.

 4 – Sigma 20mm f/1.4 DG HSM